-Aside from in-class course meeting times, I am accessible during my office hours by appointment.
-Additionally, I can be reached by my office number or by email.
+Aside from in-class course meeting times via Zoom, I am accessible during my office hours by appointment (scheduled via Zoom).
+Additionally, I can be reached by email.
 There is often limited time before and directly after the scheduled course times so please take advantage of these other methods of contact.
 When utilizing email as a form of communications, allow 1 school day for response during regular business hours - don't expect this form of communication (email) to be affective during evenings, weekends, or holidays.